gtache/fxml-compiler/README.md

     - The controller info (fields, methods) is obtained from the source file and may therefore be inaccurate.
     - Custom classes instantiated in the FXML files are not available during generation and may therefore cause it to fail.
+        - These classes must therefore be in a separate dependency.
 - If the application uses e.g. WebView, the javafx-web dependency must be added to the plugin dependencies.